vinaydhegde/testdriven-site/_posts/2017-06-17-01-part3-react-authentication.markdown

 <Route exact path='/status' component={UserStatus}/>
 ```

 Test this out first when you're not logged in.
-You should see a 401 error.
+You should see a 401 error in the JavaScript console.
 Try again when you are logged in.
 You should see an object with the keys `active`, `created_at`, `email`, `id`, and `username`.

 To add the values to the component, update the `.then`: